jknight/DotNet.Config/README.md

 * **Inspired by Java**: config.properties files are inspired by Java's simple text-based config files
 * **Variable substition**: baked in support for variable substitution in your config files.
 * **Flexible**: Full support of multi-line configuration settings
 * **Glue it on**: features a unique "glue on" approach that applies configuration settings directly onto your class.
-It will even casting of int / enum /datetime datatypes!
-* **Strong Typing**: It will automatically cast ints, strings, dates, enums.
-You can also configure generic lists - see the example below
+* **Strong Typing**: It will automatically cast to your ints, strings, dates, enums.
+You can also load directly into generic lists - see the example below
-* **Unit Tested**: Includes a suite of unit tests for configuration scenarios
+* **Unit Tested**: Includes a suite of unit tests for all configuration scenarios

 ## Usage